ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-mcsd.md

 ### Scope

-In the Swiss EPR, the mCSD profile ensures that different systems can search for healthcare organizations and/or professionals.
+In the Swiss EPR, the mCSD profile ensures that different systems can search for healthcare organizations and professionals.
+It also allows systems to provide updated information about healthcare organizations and professionals.

 ### Use Cases